 This question has become much more valid over the last three years or so.
 If not so long ago DSLR was an obvious step forward for any aspiring point-and-shoot user, today entry-level cameras are fiercely rivaled by mirrorless cameras.
 But the battle is not lost.
 So far, many aspects of a well-established DSLR system make it much more mature in terms of lens choice in new and used markets.
 The wide array of lenses mean a DSLR can be used for any kind of photographic task.
 Also, most DSLR systems (with the exception of Pentax) have room to “grow”.
 In other words, they offer cameras with bigger sensors, but same lens mounts, and give the choice of upgrading to a more serious piece of gear in the future should such a need arise.

-3) In Search for Your First Nikon
+3) In Search of Your First Nikon

 If you are a beginner with a limited budget and are looking for a new Nikon DSLR, look no further.
 This is a fun, simple, capable camera.
 A proper photographer will always be able to appreciate such strengths and if you run into one who thinks less of you because of your cheap Nikon, well, it’s his lack of understanding and in no way yours.